simara-svatopluk/ddd-course/3-model/model.md

 The implementation can be made in smooth and simple or in overcomplicated way.
 It is surprisingly easy to end up with a complicated solution.
 But we will take the effort and introduce strategies and concepts that will help us simplify the model.

+## Concrete associations

+Associations between objects are naturally two-ways.
+But it's really difficult to think, work and program with two-ways associations.
+We try to simplify them if it's possible.

+Imagine you are modeling a product and it's price.
+We can imagine the price as a sticker on the product.
+The sticker is on the product and of course, the product is labeled with the sticker.
+So it seems there have to be a two-way association betwenn price and sticker objects.

+But does the price sticker care where is it stuck?
+We may find it irrelevant, so the association from product to price can be single-way.
+This simple change make thinking about product and price easier, and also the resulting code will be much easier.

+Two-way association is difficult to maintain and we should use it only where it is absolutely necessary.